preloader

 Without Schema Registry

-Without Schema Registry, things may be more complicated as you have to develop a consuming script or application that should have the Avro Schema locally available to be able to deserialize the message content.
+Without the Schema Registry, things may be more complicated, as you have to develop a consuming script or application that should have the Avro Schema locally available to deserialize the message content.

 Follow the following steps to retrieve it, install dependencies and check the Microcks mocks: